 6.3 Accent shall not be liable for late fulfilment or non-fulfilment of its obligations under the Agreement if the (correct) fulfilment of the Agreement has become difficult due to circumstances beyond Accent’s normal control, including but not limited to: fire, flooding, unavoidable accidents, mandatory government measures, pandemic, etc. Such circumstances shall suspend the Agreement between the Client and Accent.
 Accent shall do everything in its power to ensure continuity and compliance with its obligations as soon as possible.

-7.1 With regard to the Job Seeker: Without Accent’s consent, the Client is not permitted to enter into an employment relationship with the Job Seeker, either directly or via third parties, or to employ the Job Seeker directly or indirectly, before the expiry of the set minimum period of working days (in the case of temporary agency work) or for one year after the Introduction of the Job Seeker (in the case of Recruitment & Selection).
+7.1 With regard to the Job Seeker: Without Accent’s consent, the Client is not permitted to enter into an employment relationship with the Job Seeker, either directly or via third parties, or to employ the Job Seeker directly or indirectly, before the expiry of the set minimum period of working days in the case of temporary agency work (as provided for in Title II) or for one year after the Introduction of the Job Seeker in the case of Recruitment & Selection (as provided for in Title III).
 Entering into an employment relationship with the Job Seeker is understood to mean: the conclusion of an employment contract by the Client with the Job Seeker, having the Job Seeker made available to the Client by a third party (including a different temporary work agency), the conclusion of a contracting agreement with the Job Seeker or with a third party who hired the Job Seeker for this purpose, having the Job Seeker perform works on an independent basis, the conclusion of a training contract whereby the Job Seeker is trained in the Client’s undertaking (including an Individual Professional Training contract), entry into an employment relationship by the Job Seeker and a third party, where the Client and this third party belong to the same group, are a parent company or subsidiary of one another or are affiliated or associated companies or have the same legally appointed or de facto directors, or are established or have an operational office at the same address.

 7.2 With regard to Accent’s permanent employees: The Client undertakes not to enter into an employment relationship with a permanent employee of Accent or an affiliate of Accent.
 Entering into an employment relationship with an employee is understood to mean: the conclusion of an employment contract with an employee, having the employee made available by a third party, the conclusion of a contracting agreement with the employee or with a third party who hired the employee, having the employee perform works on an independent basis, entry into an employment relationship with the employee by a third party that belongs to the same group, parent company or subsidiary, or which has the same legally appointed or de facto directors, or which is established or has an operational office at the same address as the Client.
 Any deviation from this article shall require the prior written agreement of Accent.
 In the event that the Client acts in violation of the above prohibition, during the performance of this Agreement or within a period of 1 year after the end of this Agreement, the Client shall owe Accent compensation of €25,000, unless a higher loss can be proven by Accent.